robgonnella/los-angeles-restaurant-map/README.md

 ### Objective:

-* Use Yelp API to get a list of Restaurants in Los Angeles area
+* Use Yelp API to get a list of Restaurants in Los Angeles area and save in Yelp Collection

-* Use FourSquare API for additional Restaurants in Los Angeles
+* Use FourSquare API for additional Restaurants in Los Angeles and save in FourSquare Collection

-* Reconsile the two lists of Restaurants so there are no duplicates

-* Use What 3 Words API to update a w3w field for all restaurants in the database
+* Use What 3 Words API to update a w3w field for all records in both yelp and foursquare collections

+* Reconsile the two lists so there are no duplicates and save in a separate collection called Reatuarants

 * Create and expose API for app that allowes user to change the category

 ### Instructions

+* create .env file with license info set in the following variables: YELP_CONSUMER_KEY, YELP_CONSUMER_SECRET, YELP_TOKEN, YELP_TOKEN_SECRET, FS_ID, FS_SECRET, W3W_KEY

 * execute ./helpers/get-all-data.sh to populate database with all data from yelp and foursquare.
 This script will also take care of avoiding duplicates and will update w3w fields automatically as well

 * scripts can be run individually as well
-*

 ```
 list of helper scripts:
 * get-all-data.sh
 * get-yelp-data.js
 * get-fsq-data.js
 * update-w3w-data.js
+* hygiene-data.js
 ```

 ##API